websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-editor.md

-# Developing Page Fragments in the built-in Fragments Editor
+# Using the Fragments Editor

-The built-in [Page Fragments editor](./reference/page-fragment-editor-interface-reference.md) has everything you need to develop Page Fragments inside Liferay DXP.
+The built-in [Page Fragments editor](../reference/fragments/page-fragment-editor-interface-reference.md) has everything you need to develop Page Fragments inside Liferay DXP.
 You'll organize Page Fragments in *Collections*, so users can find the functionality they need to build Pages.
 Collections can differentiate between types of Page Fragments, the functionality provided, or Page Fragments used by different groups or departments.

 Here you'll learn how to create a Collection and Fragments using the built-in Editor: